OzanYasin/git-and-github-bootcamp/README.md

 We can also fetch a specific branch from a remote using `git fetch <remote> <branch>`

 For example, `git fetch origin master` would retrieve the latest information from the master branch on the origin remote repository.

+## Pulling

+`git pull` is another command we can use to retrieve changes from a remote repository.
+Unlike fetch, pull actually updates our HEAD branch with whatever changes are retrieved from the remote.

+_"Go and download data from Github AND immediately update my local repo with those changes."_

+> **git pull = git fetch + git merge**